kitschpatrol/Cinder-RemoteUI/readme.md

 Once you have a RemoteUI-enabled Cinder app up and running, open the ofxRemoteUIClientOSX application in the root of the block folder to connect to and control your app.

+See the [ofxRemoteUI readme](https://github.com/kitschpatrol/ofxRemoteUI/blob/master/README.md) for more info on what's possible.

+## Cinder Integration

+Currently ofxRemoteUI is only very minimally integrated with Cinder.
+Notable changes are as follows:

+- Use Cinder's built-in OSC block instead of ofxOSC.
+- Use native Cinder types where possible, e.g. color parameters.
+- Use signals instead of OF events to hook into app lifecycle and provide deliver callbacks.

+Still, there are few lingering dependencies from OF included in this block:

+- TinyXML + ofxXmlSettings.
+- A few convenience functions.
+(See ofStolenUtils.h)

+Some of the more advanced features from the OF version (in-app UI, in-app notifications) are not yet implemented.

 ## Origin

 ofxRemoteUI was created by [Oriol Ferrer Mesià](http://uri.cat).
 Oriol also created an unreleased Cinderblock, parts of which have been integrated into this one.